- 1. When do you open the Highland Park Water Tower to visitors?

 It will be open again from 9 a.m. to 5 p.m. on Saturday and Sunday, on October 12 - 13, 2019.

 Every year, the summer open house is held in conjunction with Highland Fest, usually the third weekend in July.

-The second open house is timed to offer a view of the fall colors, traditionally the second weekend in October.
+The second open house is timed to offer a view of the fall colors, usually the second weekend in October.

-The Highland Tower is located at the intersection of Ford Parkway and Snelling Avenue in Saint Paul.
+The Highland Tower is at the intersection of Ford Parkway and Snelling Avenue in Saint Paul.

 - 2. How do I get the water bill in my name?

 - Contact Customer Service at 651-266-6350 and they will assist you.